 Chris is a data librarian and metadata evangelist trying to make it easier to responsibly share and document research data.
 He has a Bachelor of Science degree from University of Alaska, Anchorage (Mathematics, 2007) and a Master of Science from Syracuse University (Library and Information Science, 2012).
 His prior work experience includes working in libraries doing serials cataloging, collection maintenance, and photo and document digitization, serving as a data management consultant for NSF funded research groups while an eScience Fellow as SU, and comparing and crosswalking scientific metadata standards while interning at the NSIDC.
 Chris was hired at Axiom to help document data resources, develop metadata strategy, liaise with program managers and PIs, and to develop and promote data management best practices.
 Outside of work, he enjoys long bike rides and brothy soups.

-Ian studied poetry at the University of Arizona, education at the University of Alaska, and environmental science at Western Washington University.
-Along the way, he spent over a decade doing fieldwork in Alaska, mostly watching bears catch salmon at the Anan Creek Wildlife Observatory and the McNeil River State Game Sanctuary.
-In the off-seasons he found work to support his summer bear habit, including jobs as a handyman, a deckhand, and a stuntman.
+Ian earned a Masters in Environmental Science at Western Washington University in 2011 and has spent over a decade doing fieldwork in Alaska, mostly watching bears catch salmon along various streams and rivers.
 His graduate research at McNeil River focused on the behavioral ecology of brown bears foraging for salmon and the impacts of bear-salmon predation on salmon populations.
 Ian worked for the Alaska Department of Fish and Game from 2012 to 2016, first as a habitat biologist and later as a science editor, where he learned to appreciate well-documented data, well-used semicolons, and the serial comma.

 Jordan earned a Bachelor of Arts in History at the University of Alaska, Anchorage, and will complete his Bachelor of Science in Geology in the Spring of 2015.
 He joined Axiom in 2013 as a data analyst working to ingest and organize spatial data sets.
 Recently his work has involved organizing and reprocessing scientific and socioeconomic databases into open source formats as well as transforming spatial and temporal data sets into NetCDF for archive and visualization.
 Jordan also manages the Research Assets application, which allows scientists to share information about their research efforts and platforms (e.g., buoys, ships, gliders, etc.) in Alaskan waters.